t-will-gillis/HfLA-Issue-Generator/README.md

 ![issue_template_ex_4777](https://github.com/t-will-gillis/HfLA-Issue-Generator/assets/40799239/92748787-e229-49de-a897-ae6f6843cb55)

 ## Run the Python file
 Run this like a typical python file, i.e. `python auto_generate_issue_p.py`.
-The interface is self-explanatory, and your will probably need to troubleshoot.
+The interface is self-explanatory, and you will probably need to troubleshoot.

 ## Additional features
-Additional features are likely coming, if there seems to be interest...
+Additional features might be coming, if there seems to be interest...